 Pipeline protection with mattresses

 Protection is provided by mattresses, consisting of concrete blocks connected by steel or synthetic material.
 The concrete blocks are covered with special pads to prevent the pipeline from being damaged.
 Since the crossing protrudes above the level of the seabed, it is covered either by rocks (rock dumping) or by additional mattresses for protection.
-Allseas’ support vessel Calamity Jane is able to install concrete mattresses using her remotely controlled subsea installation frame and her ROV-operated mattress installation frame.
+Allseas’ support vessels are able to install concrete mattresses using their remotely controlled subsea installation frame and her ROV-operated mattress installation frame.

 Trenching underneath pipelines